JANDON CENTER Leadership Opportunities

-First Link is a specialized community service orientation program that engages incoming Smith students in short-term, hands-on community service projects.
-As facilitators, First Link team leaders play an important role by supporting new students’ adjustment to college and linking them with community service projects and pathways.
-Team Leaders attend an eight- to ten-hour training program on leadership.
+First Link is a specialized community service orientation program that engages incoming Smith students in hands-on community service projects and guided reflection.
+As facilitators, First Link team leaders play an important role by supporting new students’ adjustment to college and linking them with community service projects.
+Team Leaders attend an eight- to ten-hour training program.

 January Science Teaching Fellowship Program

-In the Howard Hughes Medical Institute-funded Science Teaching Fellowship, undergraduates are introduced to educational pedagogy, lesson planning, classroom management and standards, in preparation for an intensive one-week program during January Interterm.
+In the Science Teaching Fellowship, undergraduates are introduced to educational pedagogy, lesson planning, classroom management and standards, in preparation for an intensive one-week program during January Interterm.
 Selected undergraduates work in pairs, with guidance from the Science Center Outreach Coordinator, Smith Science faculty, and K-12 teachers.
-They research, develop, practice, and teach lessons in a range of fields: life science, chemistry, physics, earth science, space science, and engineering.
+They research, develop, practice, and teach lessons in a range of science.

 Smith undergraduates looking for short-term leadership opportunities can sign up to deliver science and engineering activities for single or multiple sessions.
 Throughout the year, local schools, after-school programs, and adult education centers request Smith visits to their institutions or STEM field trips to the Smith campus.
-Science Outreach Volunteers, with some guidance from the Science Outreach Coordinator, work in teams to plan and develop specific activities that respond to requests by community partners.
+Science and Technology Outreach volunteers, with some guidance from the Coordinator, work in teams to plan and develop specific activities that respond to requests by community partners.
 Two examples of programs are "Girls Who Code" and the Girl Scout LEGO Robotics Team.

 Urban Education Initiative

 The Urban Education Initiative is an innovative service learning program.
 It brings Smith undergraduate students and Smith graduate students (earning an MA in teaching or an MS in ESS), to partner elementary, middle and high school student leaders in tutoring and sports coaching.
 For more information, go to the Urban Education Initiative web page.